 The City is a "no/low property tax" jurisdiction, receiving only 8.4 cents from every property tax dollar paid.
-The City began receiving property tax in 2023.
-Most of the property tax paid by the City's residents goes to the County of Sacramento, San Juan Unified School District, the Sacramento Metropolitan Fire District (Sac Metro Fire). and community college districts.
+The Citv began receiving property tax in 2023.
+Most of the property tax paid by the City's residents goes to the County of Sacramento, San Juan Unified School District. the Sacramento Metropolitan Fire District (Sac Metro and community Fire). college districts.
 Property tax is the third largest